sandeep45/sandeep45.github.io/_drafts/2018-07-22-reading-nodejs-notes.md

 ab -c 50 -n 500 http://localhost:3000/fast

-When we have more processes than the number of cores, and each process is working on a core intensive task, then it will start all tasks together, but because the cores is cycling between various processes, it propotinally takes longer for all the tasks.
+When we have more processes than the number of cores, and each process is working on a core intensive task, then it will start all tasks together, but because the cores is cycling between various processes, it proportionally takes longer for all the tasks.
 So if it can now handle 5 times more processes, but then it also takes 5 times longer.
 On the other hand if we kept the number of process to the same as the number of cores, then we would do work in chunks, and at the least the early onces will return first even if the total time it took is the same.
 Note this applies only in the case that the work being done in CPU core intensive and is locking it up.

+Think Wall time, CPU time & User time

+User time when we gave all tasks together, is the same and high as all tasks happened together.
+On the hand when we gave it in chunks of 5, user time for earlier off loaded task is less and high for later off loaded tasks.
+But this high time is still the same as all the tasks in the first scenerio.

+Wall time which is the actual time taken by the tasks, is the same regardless of how they are offloaded to the machine.
+Same goes for CPU time.
+One may same that wall time is slightly higher when there is a lot of OS Scheduler interference.

-PM2 for managing process
+PM2 for managing process.

 webworker-thread
 Worker

+Passport -> oauth -> Google -> PENDING
+materialize css -> PENDING